-This guide shows how to design rental kitchens that balance durability with appeal, optimize your budget for maximum ROI, and create spaces that keep tenants renewing leases—whether you're managing traditional rentals or vacation properties.
+This guide shows how to design rental kitchens that balance durability with appeal, make the most of your budget for strong ROI, and create spaces that keep tenants renewing leases, whether you're managing traditional rentals or vacation properties.

 - Durable materials like quartz countertops reduce maintenance calls and tenant damage